 2) When you have put the person you’re talking to on a pedestal in your mind.
 You see them as successful and think if they get involved your business growth will be unstoppable.

 Forget it.
-First, desperate actions just project your desperation.
-Secondly, just because somebody has the skills and contacts to build an organization quickly, doesn’t mean they will.
+First, desperate actions project your desperation.
+Secondly, just because somebody has the skills and contacts to build an organization quickly, doesn’t mean they will… even if they join.

 When you catch yourself doubting, take immediate action.
 Use that doubt as a trigger for action.